 Only Murders in the Building season 3 cast

 The cast of Only Murders in the Building season 3 will be helmed by its three leads: Steve Martin as Charles-Haden Savage, a semi-retired actor; Martin Short as Oliver Putnam, a struggling Broadway director; and Selena Gomez as Mabel Mora, a young woman with artistic ambitions.
+All three live in the Arconia building.

 They will be joined by Paul Rudd as Ben Glenroy, an actor who perishes on stage during Oliver's latest production.
-Co-creator John Hoffman told Variety (opens in new tab), “Paul Rudd, after making an auspicious entrance into the world of our show at the end of Season 2 as Ben Glenroy, is someone we clearly want to know more about and see in our upcoming Season 3 — as he is a clear source of many upcoming questions and, as ever with our show, many twists yet to come!"
+Co-creator John Hoffman told Variety, “Paul Rudd, after making an auspicious entrance into the world of our show at the end of Season 2 as Ben Glenroy, is someone we clearly want to know more about and see in our upcoming Season 3 — as he is a clear source of many upcoming questions and, as ever with our show, many twists yet to come!"

 They may be joined by: